Is there aphobia?

 E3

 Okay there’s nothing egregiously offensive said about asexual people but I ESPECIALLY don’t recommend the episode Fertilityklok for having messaging valuing sex over relationships.
-Granted one we’re not supposed to be take seriously since the characters are meant to be idiots and assholes ,but could still be rather be invalidating to asexual people (and not even one that’s inversely validating to AlloAros either).
+Granted one we’re not supposed to be take seriously since the characters are meant to be idiots and assholes ,but could still be rather be invalidating to asexual people (albeit in a way that I’m not sure is inversely validating to AlloAros either, I admittedly partially blame that on the writers being mostly straight allo men as far as I can tell).
 In general the series is weirdly inconsistent on if Toki is into sex or not, and the latter is framed as a bit of a childish quality

 TV Show • 1966 Report